AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/02_Zookeeper_Tutorial.md

 ![image](https://AnthonyHoudaille.github.io/images/Zookeeper_DL.png)

-# 3. Install Apache-Cassandra on your instances
+# 3. Install Apache-Zookeeper on your instances

 Make sure your on the /ubuntu/home/ directory.